curran/udcvis/0.1/journal/journal.md

 Had the insight that the UDC should be published as CORS-enabled files, and that the UDC client should represent the UDC data with an in-memory RDF store.

 Prototyped the [in-memory RDF store](../inMemoryRDFStore/docs/rdf.html)

+9/26/2012

+Prototyped the notion of an asynchronous iterator that can be paused and resumed - in the file `asyncIteration/iterationWithPauses.js`